WokLibCodeClub/Snake/Week1/Step2-VisualStudioCode_for_debugging/README.md

 Now use File>Save As and give this a name, for example, print_test.py.
 MAKE SURE in the box labelled Save as type: you scroll down the list to type Python.

-In this file put a single Python print statement, which includes some text inside quotes.
-In this example the statement is
+In this file put a single Python print function, which includes some text inside quotes.
+In this example the code is
 ```
 print('Lovely weather')
 ```